Last Updated on November 3, 2023

 Anabolic stage (0-4 hours after eating)

 This is your body’s growth phase.
 After consuming a meal, the body enters what is scientifically referred to as the anabolic phase, typically spanning the first four hours of digestion.
-During this period, the human body is primed for growth and repair, effectively making use of the ingested nutrients to rebuild and rejuvenate tissues.

 Catabolic stage (4-12 hours after eating)